Define our own creative identity and who we want to be

 Ko wai au?
 Who am I?

-Tahi is about carving our name into the space, and carving our space into the world.
+Project Tahi 2020 was about carving our name into a space, and carving our space into the world.
 This short film was made in Wellington in response to the question, Ko wai au?
 Who am I?

 This piece stands for our needs, that we have the right to exist.
 It identifies our uniqueness.